olindgallet/jeff-rise-class/python/lab2/README.md

-**Understanding Cloud9, Linux, and how to get started with Python**
+**Understanding Conditional Statements**

-Hello, for today's lab you will be familiarizing yourself with the C9 IDE, the Unix command line, and the start of programming with Python.
-First, understand that Cloud9 is a cloud-based integrated development environment (IDE).
-Let's break it down -- being cloud-based means that as long as you have your username and password, you can access Cloud9's services from any computer with an Internet connection.
-If you want to experiment at home or the library, do so!
-Integrated development environment is a place to write code and test programs.
-It includes a text processor, a command line, and other features to make programming easier.
+Hello, for today's lab you will be familiarizing yourself with conditional statements

 Now let's get started.